jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 ### JellyCon Overview

-JellyCon behaves more like a standard Kodi streaming addon.
+JellyCon behaves more like a standard Kodi streaming add-on.
 Media is accessed primarily by going through the Add-ons -> JellyCon menu, however depending on what skin is being used custom shortcuts and widgets can be added to the home menu.
 It also allows easier switching between multiple Jellyfin servers or users since it doesn't have to rely on syncing all the metadata down.
 By not having metadata synced, it has to request info from the server which can take a bit more time when you're browsing, but you don't have to wait for the database to sync or keep it up to date.
 It's also compatible with other media sources and can be used with other add-ons without issue.

 ### Install JellyCon Add-on

 1. Instally JellyCon Add-on
     * From within Kodi, navigate to "Add-on Browser"
     * Select "Install from Repository"
-    * Choose "Kodi Jellyfin Addons", followed by "Video Add-ons"
+    * Choose "Kodi Jellyfin Add-ons", followed by "Video Add-ons"
     * Select the JellyCon add-on and choose install
 2. Within a few seconds you should be prompted for your server details.
     * If a Jellyfin server is detected on your local network, it will displayed in a dialog.
 Otherwise, you will be prompted for a URL